-Does my writing need to include elements of all four topics you're interested in?
+Does my writing need to include elements of all four of your genres?

 How can I support Radon?

 To support independent publishing and help us pay our authors, please subscribe to our Patreon or kindly give a one-time donation at our Ko-Fi page.
 Our Patreon offers multiple tiers from $2-$15.
-Join our community of writers and receive professional editing services, digital subscriptions, editor Q&As, detailed response letters, and more.
+Join our community of writers and receive dual magazine subscriptions, professional editing services, editor Q&As, detailed response letters, and more.

 Do you offer print copies?